Sound check: Acoustic blanket mutes and protects moon rocket

 • The manufacturing team also created guidelines to make the installation process of the acoustic blankets more efficient.

 NASA’s Space Launch System (SLS) rocket – the nation’s next-generation, human-rated rocket – will enable NASA’s Artemis program and will carry people and cargo to the moon, Mars and beyond.
-Boeing was selected by NASA to design, develop, test and produce the core stages, upper stages, and avionics suite for the SLS fleet of rockets.
-The first SLS rocket – featuring the Boeing-built Core Stage – successfully launched at 1:47 AM ET on November 16, 2022, as part of the Artemis I mission.
-Production is currently underway for the Boeing-built core stages, upper stages (including Exploration Upper Stage) and avionics for future Artemis missions.
+Boeing was selected by NASA to design, develop, test and produce the core stages, upper stages and avionics suite for the SLS fleet of rockets.
+The first SLS rocket – featuring the Boeing-built core stage – successfully launched at 1:47 a.m.
+Eastern time on Nov.
+16, 2022, as part of the Artemis I mission.
+Production is currently underway for the Boeing-built core stages, upper stages (including the Exploration Upper Stage) and avionics for future Artemis missions.